Enlarged prostate - after careBPH - self-care; Benign prostatic hypertrophy - self-care; Benign prostatic hyperplasia - self-care

 - Your bladder does not feel completely empty after you urinate.

-- You take medications that may cause urinary problems, like diuretics, antihistamines, antidepressants, or sedatives.
-Do NOT stop or adjust your medications on your own without talking to your doctor.
+- You take medicines that may cause urinary problems.
+These may include diuretics, antihistamines, antidepressants, or sedatives.
+DO NOT stop or change your medicines without first talking to your doctor.

 - You have taken tried self-care steps and your symptoms have not gotten better.

 Kaplan SA.
 Benign prostatic hyperplasia and prostatis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 129.

 McVary KT, Roehrborn CG, Avins AL, Barry MJ, Bruskewitz RC, Donnell RF, et al. Update on AUA guideline on the management of benign prostatic hyperplasia.
 J Urol.
 2011 May;185(5):1793-803.
 PMID: 21420124 www.ncbi.nlm.nih.gov/pubmed/21420124.